Docs » Charts in Splunk Observability Cloud » Chart types in Splunk Observability Cloud

 • Area charts: Display in a plot similar to a line chart, except that the area below the line is filled.

 • Column charts: Also known as bar charts.
-Each data point is displayed as a vertical bar going from the x-axis origin to the measured value of the data point.
+Display each data point as a vertical bar going from the x-axis origin to the measured value of the data point.
 The bars aren’t connected.

 • Histogram charts: Display as horizontal rectangles on a two-dimensional plot.
 The starting and ending x-position of a rectangle represents the time duration over which data points for that rectangle were collected.
 The y-position of a rectangle represents the number of data points collected in that time duration.